BigCommerce vs Shopify (2026) — Which is the Better Online Store Builder?

 Contacting BigCommerce

-Accessing BigCommerce phone support is really straightforward
+Accessing BigCommerce phone support is straightforward

 Contacting Shopify